simon-m/simon-m.github.io/content/fasttext.md

 *à la* word2vec, simply average them to get a sentence representation and feed that to a linear classifier.

-I like this approach for several reasons: it uses the apparently powerful word2vec framework, it is conceptually simple, it compares favorably to baselines and more sophisticated models, it is fast and in particular much much faster than the neural network-based models I cannot afford, and finally , it is already implemented in the [fastText library](https://github.com/facebookresearch/fastText/).
+I like this approach for several reasons: it uses the apparently word2vec framework, it is conceptually simple, it compares favorably to baselines and more sophisticated models, it is fast and in particular much much faster than the neural network-based models I cannot afford, and finally, it is already implemented in the [fastText library](https://github.com/facebookresearch/fastText/).

-I am therefore going to try my luck and use fastText's classifier to gauge its ability to classify my data.
-If it works well I will also try to use the sentence representations as extra features along with the LDA topic mixtures I have used so far.
+I therefore decided to try my luck and use fastText's classifier to gauge its ability to classify my data.

 Note that fastText is not limited to classification: it can be used in an unsupervised fashion to get word and sentence embeddings.